MariamFarman/Modulated-SubGraph-Finder/README.md

 #### SourcesAndSinks

 This output file gives details about the genes found in the sub-graphs.
 It shows graph number followed by genes in the graph.
-Then each gene from the graph, its interactions in the graph, its fold change, individual p-value and in the last if it was identified as a source, intermediate or sink.
+Then each gene from the graph, its fold change, individual p-value and in the last if it was identified as a source, intermediate or sink.

 `[Graph 1]`